 Suzetta qualified from Liverpool in 1994 and has worked at Birch Heath Veterinary Clinic for over ten years.
 She now works part-time as an exotic and small animal vet and has extensive experience of all aspects of both small animal and exotic veterinary medicine.
 She has completed an MSc in wild animal health, holds a zoology degree and has advanced practitioner status from the Royal College of Veterinary Surgeons (RCVS).
 Suzetta has contributed to current literature and exotics textbooks and has a particular interest in diagnostic imaging.
 She has a mischievous Field Spaniel called Myrtle.

 Leanne graduated from the University of Liverpool in July 2013.
-She acquired a passion for exotic animal medicine after working in a wildlife hospital in Queensland, Australia for six weeks as part of her degree and also completed a four week elective placement with the Chester Zoo veterinary team.
+She acquired a passion for exotic animal medicine after working in a wildlife hospital in Queensland, Australia as part of her degree and also completed an elective placement with the Chester Zoo veterinary team.
 She started her working life in a large busy mixed practice in Northumberland, mainly focusing on small and exotic animal medicine.
 She started at Birch Heath Veterinary Clinic in 2015 after moving back to her home town of Chester.
-She is currently studying towards her Advanced Veterinary Practitioner Certificate in exotic animal medicine.
-In her spare time she enjoys horse riding, water skiing and walking with her Border Collie, Tetley.
+She completed her Postgraduate Certificate in Exotic Animal Studies in August 2020.
+In her spare time she enjoys horse riding, water skiing and walking with her Border Collie Tetley and Golden Retriever Indy.

 Katie Tipping BSc BVSc MRCVS